Learn Turkish in NYC Turkish Club

-We charge only USD 260 for an eight-week semester and this fee covers all the expenses, including the class materials.
+We currently charge only USD 250 for our online classes and this fee covers all the expenses, including the class materials.

 We usually offer the same class on two different days of the week for each level.
 If this is the case, students are welcome to make up a missed class by taking the other class that week.

-We constantly monitor our students' progress and benchmark their individual performances in an attempt to identify opportunities for improvement.
-This process does not only help our students improve their performances, but it also enables us to raise the quality standards for our Turkish language education.
+We also benchmark their individual performances in an attempt to identify the opportunities for improvement.
+This process does not only help our students improve their performances, but it also enables us to raise the quality standards of our Turkish language education.

 Our classes were featured and broadcast by the Turkish Hour TV Show in 2008

 Teaching is like a stage performance and your teacher matters.
 Your teacher, Mustafa Dogru, hails from Istanbul, Turkey and he has been teaching Turkish classes in NYC off and on since 2005.